Following the Music: An Interview with Singer Stephanie Forryan

 How do you feel about your current setup?

-My setup is simple: microphone, interface, laptop, period.
+My setup is simple: microphone, audio interface, laptop, period.
 I like that I can just turn it on and record whenever a moment of inspiration strikes without having to worry about a complicated signal chain.
 And the quality of those raw tracks holds its own as production progresses and the multitracks make their way to bigger studios in later production stages.

 The more I learn, the more I’m interested in exploring the technical possibilities.
 And as technology progresses, a lot of intriguing new options are emerging.
 So I am sure that my setup will continue to evolve in the future.